-The significance of the Forum’s historic location and collaborative approach to programming truly makes this an event not to be missed!
+The significance of the Forum’s historic location and collaborative approach to programming truly made this an event not to be missed.

-This year’s forum will be jointly hosted by Shingwauk Kinoomaage Gamig, Nipissing University, Cape Breton University, the University of Northern British Columbia and Algoma University.
+The 2019 forum was jointly hosted by Shingwauk Kinoomaage Gamig, Nipissing University, Cape Breton University, the University of Northern British Columbia and Algoma University.

-The Forum will take place at Algoma University in Sault Ste.
-Marie, Ontario, from October 8th-10th.
+The Forum took place at Algoma University in Sault Ste.
+Marie, Ontario, from October 8th-10th, 2019.
 Situated at the “Heart of the Great Lakes” in a region that has long served as a traditional gathering place of people from all different territories, tribes and cultures.

-Working with the host institution, Universities Canada is proud to play a coordinating role for these annual Forums on behalf of the membership to ensure ongoing momentum and national impact.
+Working with the host institution, Universities Canada was proud to play a coordinating role for these annual Forums on behalf of the membership to ensure ongoing momentum and national impact.

-This year’s theme is: “Working Together to Advance Healing & Reconciliation…”
+The 2019 theme was: “Working Together to Advance Healing & Reconciliation…”

 Wiiji-nookiimding wii-noojmoweng, dibaajmotaading, doodamowin miinwaa debwe’endaagziwin – wii-ni-niigaaniing… (click here to listen to audio)

-“The fifth annual Building Reconciliation Forum is a truly unique opportunity to come together and learn from universities - from Prince George, BC to Sydney, NS – as well as Indigenous communities, Elders and residential school survivors.
-The Forum does an outstanding job of bringing together diverse voices and perspectives to address the Truth and Reconciliation Commission’s calls to action, and to advance reconciliation through education.”
+“The fifth annual Building Reconciliation Forum was a truly unique opportunity to come together and learn from universities - from Prince George, BC to Sydney, NS – as well as Indigenous communities, Elders and residential school survivors.
+The Forum did an outstanding job of bringing together diverse voices and perspectives to address the Truth and Reconciliation Commission’s calls to action, and to advance reconciliation through education.”

 President, Universities Canada

-“The Forum will inspire University leaders to take an active lead in Truth and Reconciliation efforts across Canada.
-Algoma University is proud to be a leader on the National stage in this critical work, and our goal is to have leaders walk out of this Forum with a deep, enriched understanding of the importance of Truth and Reconciliation effort.”
+“The Forum inspired University leaders to take an active lead in Truth and Reconciliation efforts across Canada.
+Algoma University is proud to be a leader on the National stage in this critical work, and our goal was to have leaders walk out of this Forum with a deep, enriched understanding of the importance of Truth and Reconciliation efforts.”

 Asima C. Vezina